-Usually, these two materials, aluminum, and glass are often used hand in hand to construct the premium greenhouses like Monticello.
+Usually, these two materials, aluminum, and glass are often used hand in hand to construct premium greenhouses like Monticello.

-So it usually requires more bars or parts to build a total frame, which creates a little more shadow inside the greenhouse, as a minor downside of aluminum as greenhouse framing material.
+So it usually requires more bars or parts to build a total frame, which creates a little more shadow inside the greenhouse, as a minor downside of aluminum as a greenhouse framing material.

-Try to look for engineered shaped aluminum bars that are designed to increase frame strength, without much more parts needed.
+Try to look for engineered-shaped aluminum bars that are designed to increase frame strength, without much more parts needed.

 Due to a greenhouse’s damp atmosphere, wood frames tend to have a limited lifetime before it starts to deteriorate.
-If you want to use wood for the framing, I recommend Redwood or Cedar as they have a natural resistance to the elements and insects.
+If you want to use wood for the framing, I recommend Redwood or Cedar as they have a natural resistance to corrosive elements and insects.

 I also recommend applying a chemical sealant or stain to the wood periodically as that can help greatly to increase the lifespan of the wood.